Frequently Asked Questions From Our Patients.

 Can I come to your office just for medical marijuana certification to get my card?

 Yes; At Revolution Health Medical Center, our physicians are trained to ethically and responsibly certify patients for medical marijuana use.
 To qualify for a Medical Marijuana card in Arizona, you must be 18 years or older, have a valid Arizona driver’s license and an Arizona residential address.
 You must also have a qualifying medical condition, supported by 1 year of medical records.
 Learn more about our evaluation process here.
+You will be given a prequalifying screening by phone when you call to schedule to determine if you meet the minimum requirements.
+This does not guarantee certification, as that is determined by the doctor based on your records and history.

 I can’t find a doctor who will prescribe LDN (low dose naltrexone) for my condition, even though I have information that shows it would likely help me.
 Do you prescribe LDN?